areebaka/areebaka/README.md

 ## 🌷 About Me

-I'm a software engineer from Karachi, Pakistan 🇵🇰 with a strong focus on product engineering.
+Software engineer from Karachi, Pakistan 🇵🇰

+I like building products, solving problems, and occasionally fighting bugs that somehow only exist in production.

-- 💻 Currently working as a **Frontend Developer**
+- 💻 Currently working as a Full-Stack Developer
-- ⚛️ Main stack: **React, Next.js, TypeScript**
+- ⚛️ Mostly living in React / Next.js / TypeScript
-- 🐍 Also comfortable with **Python + Django**
+- 🐍 Can also speak Python + Django
-- 🎮 Interested in **game development & interactive experiences**
+- 🎮 Interested in game development & interactive systems
-- 🌱 Always learning better architecture & engineering practices
+- 🌱 Learning architecture, performance, and system design

 ## 🛠 Tech Stack